espressif/esp-idf/docs/en/api-guides/jtag-debugging/tips-and-quirks.rst

 OpenOCD needs to be told what JTAG adapter to use and processor the JTAG adapter is connected to.
 To do so, use existing **board** configuration files located in OpenOCD's ``share/openocd/scripts/board`` folder.

-For example, if you connect to ESP-WROVER-KIT with ESP-WROOM-32 module installed (see section :ref:`esp-modules-and-boards-esp-wrover-kit-v1`), use the following configuration files:
+For example, if you connect to ESP-WROVER-KIT with ESP-WROOM-32 module installed, use the following configuration files:

 * ``board/esp32-wrover-kit-3.3v.cfg``